TrafficPLANit/PLANitPy2J/README.md

 Whenever a change in version occurs for either the planit jars or the py4j jar, the new version(s) must be explicitly identified in this project.
 We do so in the `src/planit/version.py`.

-Make sure that our version numbering folllows the naming conventions outlined in [PEP0440](https://www.python.org/dev/peps/pep-0440/) because otherwise we are not able to distribute our version via pip.
+Make sure that our version numbering follows the naming conventions outlined in [PEP0440](https://www.python.org/dev/peps/pep-0440/) because otherwise we are not able to distribute our version via pip.

 By updating the variables to the new version it ensures that: